10up/maps-block-apple/README.md

 ### Can I see how many map views and service requests are made to my MapKit JS Private Key?

 Yes, you can track your MapKit JS useage on the [MapKit JS Developer Dashboard](https://maps.developer.apple.com/).
-You can also Mmonitor map initializations and service requests in realtime, or see up to a year of activity by day, week, month, or year via the MapKit JS Dashboard.
+You can also monitor map initializations and service requests in realtime, or see up to a year of activity by day, week, month, or year via the MapKit JS Dashboard.

 ## Support Level